Georges Marchais: Political career

 In 1994, at the 28th Congress of the PCF, he ceded his place as General Secretary to Robert Hue, although he maintained his titular role as a member of the Politburo, which was now significantly renamed the National Office.
 The same year, he became President of the PCF Comité pour la défense des libertés et droits de l'homme en France et dans le monde ("Committee for the defense of human liberties and rights in France and throughout the world").
 He criticized the renovation of the party under his successor.
 He died in 1997.

 Attitudes

-Georges Marchais was a notable personality because of his mannerisms (Ct'un scandaaaale — "This is a scandal!") and brusque demeanor, often lambasted by comic Thierry Le Luron.
+Georges Marchais was a notable personality because of his mannerisms (Çt'un scandaaaale — "This is a scandal!") and brusque demeanor, often lambasted by comic Thierry Le Luron.
 He is particularly remembered for an outburst to journalist Jean-Pierre Elkabbach, Taisez-vous Elkabbach ("Shut up, Elkabbach!"), which was not actually ever said by Marchais (it was said by Pierre Douglas while imitating Marchais to Thierry Le Luron, who was himself imitating Raymond Barre).

 During his TV performances, which stayed in the memory of French audiences, his tone with journalists and opponents was aggressive and humorous.
 For instance, questioned by Elkabbach and Alain Duhamel about his economic propositions, he answered: "you are privileged, you hold many jobs and make good salaries (in TV, radio, papers...), probably you are concerned by my proposition for a wealth tax, I understand why you don't want the change!"